Mountain sucker: Distribution and habitat

 While sucker fishes can be found in a variety of different habitats, mountain suckers are commonly found in cool, clear, and somewhat shallow rivers.
 They prefer pools of water within these rivers, but generally do not prefer large bodies of water and as such are, they are not commonly found in lakes.
 While some populations of mountain suckers may be found in some small lakes throughout their range, they are noticeably absent from larger lakes such as the Great Lakes and Lake Tahoe, even though these lakes occur within their range.
-They are usually found in rivers with depths of less than 2m but between 2-15m wide.
-The most common elevation to find mountain suckers is at medium elevations and are found no higher than 2800m.^{} They also prefer rocky bottoms as this provides the best opportunity to forage for their food sources, but can also be found in rivers and pools with logs, undercut banks, and rubble or sandy bottoms.
+They are usually found in rivers with depths of less than 2 m but between 2–15 m wide.
+The most common elevation to find mountain suckers is at medium elevations, no higher than 2800 m.
+They also prefer rocky bottoms as this provides the best opportunity to forage for their food sources, but can also be found in rivers and pools with logs, undercut banks, and rubble or sandy bottoms.
 Perennial streams seem to be preferred by mountain suckers, and at lower elevations they are found in shallower gradient streams while they are found more commonly in steeper gradient streams at higher elevations.

 Ecology

 Contrary to many western North American fish found in streams, mountain suckers typically spawn in midsummer (from late May or early June through mid-to-late August) rather than in the spring.
-Details of their spawning is somewhat unclear but one study by Breeggemann et al. (2014) taking place in the Black Hills region of South Dakota which examined the otoliths of study specimens of mountain suckers reports that they appeared to either exhibit protracted spawning or highly differential growth rates in individual fry in the first year of life.^{[2]} Protracted spawning refers to spawning that takes place over a long period of time, weeks to months, as opposed to at one time.
+Details of their spawning is somewhat unclear but one study by Breeggemann et al. (2014), taking place in the Black Hills region of South Dakota and which examined the otoliths of study specimens of mountain suckers, reports that they appeared to either exhibit protracted spawning or highly differential growth rates in individual fry in the first year of life.
+Protracted spawning refers to spawning that takes place over a long period of time, weeks to months, as opposed to at one time.
 Additionally, it was previously believed that mountain suckers only spawn in river habitats, but a 2018 study by Arostegui (2018) taking place in a Utah lake reports what may be the first documented case of mountain suckers spawning in lake habitats.